-The Whitchurch Walk – download details of the walk to enjoy a thorough exploration of the village.
+The Whitchurch Walk download details of the walk to explore the village.

-The Modern Artists' Gallery – is the place to track down fine art by professional and emerging talent.
+The Modern Artists' Gallery is the place to enjoy fine art from professional and emerging talent.

-Into the Goring Gap on the Thames Path National Trail.
-Download the Whitchurch Circular Walk, as mentioned above.
-Instead of turning back after Hartslock Nature Reserve continue to follow the Thames Path, walking on through meadows into the Goring Gap to Goring & Streatley.
+Into the Goring Gap on the Thames Path National Trail you follow the Thames Path, walking on through meadows into the Goring Gap to Goring & Streatley.
 You'll see some desirable residences on the latter section of this walk: the landmark white house perched on the far bank was part of The Grotto, built in the 18th century by Viscount Fane of Basildon Park as a riverside retreat for his wife Mary, a Maid of Honour to Queen Anne.
 Allow 2 hours to complete the 5 miles from Pangbourne – the Path is clearly signposted so you won't get lost.
 After refreshment, take the train back to Pangbourne from Goring & Streatley.
 The return journey takes 5 minutes.
 The Train Line has the details.

 What to head for further afield